Building a Data-Driven Community College Culture in Iowa: Empowering Campuses Through Insight, Strategy, and Collaboration

 Monday, April 20 – 3-4:30 pm - Workforce Alignment & Employer Engagement

 This session will highlight how colleges can leverage labor market data and employer feedback to strengthen programs and align them with workforce needs.
-Participants will explore tools such as Lightcast, state wage record data, and employer surveys to understand trends, evaluate program relevance, and support continuous improvement.
+Participants will explore tools such as Lightcast Analyst, wage record data, employer surveys, and employer demand data in order to evaluate program relevance and support continuous improvement.
 The session will also include an update on ongoing work to develop a systemwide approach for assessing college readiness, with additional details to be shared as that work progresses.

 Thursday, May 14 – 9-10:30 am - Enrollment Management & Strategic Planning